mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 ## Installation

-The Mattermost MS Teams Meetings plugin is included in Mattermost.
+The Mattermost MS Teams Meetings plugin is provided in the Mattermost Plugin Marketplace.

 ### Requirements